Connect with others who understand.

 Preventing Symptoms From Worsening

 HS is a progressive condition, meaning it tends to get worse over time if not properly managed.
-Early diagnosis and treatment can help slow down or even halt the progression, reducing the risk of severe complications such as abscesses, anal fistulas (tunnels), and extensive scarring.
+Early diagnosis and treatment can help slow down or even halt the progression, reducing the risk of complications like extensive scarring.

 Relieving Pain and Discomfort

 Early intervention can significantly reduce the pain and discomfort of HS.
-Treatments can help manage inflammation, help heal lesions, and prevent new lumps.
+Treatments can help manage inflammation, help heal lesions, and prevent new lesions from forming.

 Improving Quality of Life